 However, batt insulation can underperform if poorly installed.
 Even small gaps or compressed sections can significantly reduce its overall R-value.

-Pros of Blown-in Insulation
+Advantages of Blown-in Insulation

 The pros of blown-in insulation show why it’s often the insulation of choice for professionals aiming to achieve high-performance building envelopes.